thesandboxgame/sandbox-smart-contracts/packages/deploy/README.md

 # TSB contracts deploy

-This package is used to compile, deploy, test and keep track of the contracts we use in our environments.
+This package is used to compile, deploy, test, upgrade and keep track of the contracts we use in our environments.

 ## Compilation